Deadline for Filing Your Canadian Income Taxes

 In 2013, in order to reduce waste, the CRA stopped automatically mailing income tax packages to everyone who had filed an income tax return the year before.
 Here's Where to Get a Canadian Income Tax Package.

-The Canada Revenue Agency is encouraging Canadians to file their income taxes online, and has discontinued the option of filing by phone.
+The Canada Revenue Agency is encouraging Canadians to file their income taxes online.
 You can still file your taxes by mail or by hiring someone to do it for you.
 Here are Ways to File Your Canadian Income Taxes.
 Select the one that's most appropriate for you and your income tax situation.

 There are a variety of sources available to answer your specific tax questions.
 Here are some good places to find help with your Canadian income taxes.